Model J, British Sterling currency (£sd), Comptometer.

 An excellent source of information on Felt & Tarrant Comptometers is at http://www2.cruzio.com/~vagabond/ComptHome.html

-There are excellent photographs and descriptions of the mechanism used in the "Plus" machines at John Wolff's Web Museum site at http://www.johnwolff.id.au/calculators/Comptometer/FT.htm.
+There are also excellent photographs and descriptions of the mechanism used in the "Plus" machines at John Wolff's Web Museum site at http://www.johnwolff.id.au/calculators/Comptometer/FT.htm.

-Illustrated below are other Comptometer type machines featured on the sister site to this one about the Bell Punch Company and its Plus and Sumlock calculators:
+Illustrated below are a selection of other Comptometer-type machines featured on the sister site to this one about the Bell Punch Company and its Plus and Sumlock calculators:

 Click on a picture for more details and more, bigger, pictures.